 - Avoid contact sports or activities that have a risk of injury

 Unfortunately, miscarriage can affect anyone.
 Women are often left with unanswered questions regarding their physical recovery, their emotional recovery and trying to conceive again.
 It is very important to keep the lines of communication open with family, friends and health care providers during this time.

 Some helpful websites that address miscarriage and pregnancy loss include:

 Ways that we can help.
-If you are concerned or have questions, you are welcome to contact our helpline at 1-800-672-2296.
-You are welcome to alert our prayer team by sending an email to ([email protected] ).
+If you are concerned or have questions, you are welcome to contact our helpline or alert our prayer team by sending an email.